nan0314/Navbot/README.md

 # Autonomous Flight Planning and Control

 This repository contains packages that enable the autonomous flight planning and control of a simulated quadrotor system.
 It was inspired by the content in the Optimal and Learning Based Control course, [AA 203](http://asl.stanford.edu/aa203/).
+See Under The Hood.pdf for more information.

 ## Package List